Availity/availity-ekko/docs/readme/partials/proxy.md

             }
         ]
     },
-    other: { // multiple proxy servers are possible
+    other: { // define more servers to proxy
         host: "127.0.0.1",
         port: 8888,
         proxy: true,